Recover Smarter with Blood Flow Restriction (BFR) Training

 BFR training is available at our Appleton East, Champion Center, and Green Bay East locations.

-Dr. Gerad Donahue and Dr. Blake Van Maanen, who contributed to this article, serve patients at our Clinic within the Champion Center.
+Dr. Gerad Donahue and Dr. Blake Van Maanen, who contributed to this article, serve patients at our Clinic within the Champion Center on Champion Dr. in Grande Chute, WI.